Top Gear challenges: US Special - Used American car for $1000 challenge

 The presenters wanted to find out if it was easier to buy a car for a holiday rather than hire one, so they were each given a budget of US$1000 to purchase a car, which they took on a road trip across four US states, from Miami, Florida to New Orleans, Louisiana.
 Clarkson bought a 1989 Chevrolet Camaro, May got a 1989 Cadillac Brougham Sedan, while Hammond bought a Dodge Ram pick-up truck.

 During their journey they were given a series of challenges, which included the cars being driven around a track by The Stig's overweight "American cousin," doing 0 to 50 to 0 without over-running the track and thereby crashing into a river full of alligators, and camping a night in a field eating only roadkill.
 They also had to paint slogans on each other's car in order to get them shot at or arrested as they drove across Alabama.
-When the three pulled into a petrol station to refuel, the station's owner called a gang and attacked them and their film crew with stones and chased them out of town.
+When the three pulled into a petrol station to refuel, the station's owner called a gang and attacked them and their film crew with stones and chased them out of town, because of the slogans (they weren't helped any when May needed a jumpstart before he could attempt his escape from the gang).

 Upon arrival at New Orleans, the three presenters found the city was taking a long time to recover from Hurricane Katrina and could not bring themselves to ask for money for their cars.
 Instead, they gave them away to people who needed them.
 In the episode's credits, the presenters were credited as "Cletus Clarkson", "Earl Hammond JR", "Ellie May May" and "Roscoe P. Stig".
 All of the other credited crew had their first names changed to "Billy Bob".
 Clarkson declared himself the winner and May as the loser (as he could not even give his car away).